viktor-podzigun/elevator-challenge/README.md

 ### How to build/run it

-To build and run all the tests use the following command:
+To build and run all tests use the following command:
 ```bash
 sbt test
 ```